Provincial troops in the French and Indian Wars: Pennsylvania

-In 1756 the Assembly found it necessary to regulate the provincial forces by law, putting them under the British Articles of War, and authorizing the creation of court martials.
+In 1756 the Assembly found it necessary to regulate the provincial forces by law, putting them under the British Articles of War, and authorizing the creation of courts-martial.
 The following year a new militia law was enacted, making militia service compulsory for all but conscientious objectors.
 Catholics were obliged to serve, but were not allowed to vote for, or be elected, officers.

 In 1757 the Assembly allowed bounties for the recruitment of 200 extra provincial soldiers, to be sent to South Carolina.
 After the fall of Fort William Henry, the Assembly also authorized the Deputy Governor to raise 1,000 soldiers, or draw them from the frontier garrisons, for the impending operations against the French in the Lake Champlain area.
 If the garrisons were used, their place should be filled by locally recruited garrison and ranger companies.
 In 1758 the Assembly approved the raising of 700 soldiers, soon raised to 1,000, of which 700 would be serving with the British forces operating against the French, and 300 be kept in the province.
 A provincial frigate was also commissioned for the defense of the Delaware Bay.
 Encouraged by the new prime minister, William Pitt, the Assembly resolved to put 2,700 men under British command for the Forbes Expedition of 1758, including the 1,000 provincial soldiers already serving.